Docker largely solved users’ problems so well—and for free—that there wasn’t much left to sell.

 Kubernetes also addressed a problem Docker Inc. hadn’t solved: persistent storage.
 Docker had become synonymous with ephemeral containers, thanks in part to the Twelve-Factor App methodology, which suggested healthy applications could be spun up or down frequently—the exact workflow Docker made easy.
 But applications still needed state for databases, caches, logs, and the like, that couldn’t be part of those disappearing containers.
 Kubernetes made storage stable and pluggable, and often only Kubernetes could be used in production due to its storage solutions and better cloud integrations.
 As developer and podcaster Dave Rael, writing for Stackify in 2019, put it: “Kubernetes is a great choice for all but the smallest and simplest of workloads.”

 Docker Inc. still put up a fight.
-In 2017, the company integrated Docker Swarm into Docker EE and began building a tiered subscription offering around it—but by then, Kubernetes and its vast orbit of related tooling had firmly established itself as the gold standard for.
+In 2017, the company integrated Docker Swarm into Docker EE and began building a tiered subscription offering around it—but by then, Kubernetes and its vast orbit of related tooling had firmly established itself as the gold standard for production-ready container orchestration.
 In fact, Container Journal went so far as to proclaim 2017 the year “Kubernetes took over the container world.”
 It was the beginning of the end of Docker EE’s run at Docker Inc., presaging the sale to Mirantis.

 Docker, Docker, everywhere